pypr/pysph/docs/source/design/equations.rst

 instance used in the code, not one equation per thread or particle.
 So if you wish to calculate a temporary quantity for each particle, you should create a separate property for it and use that instead of assuming that the initialize and loop functions run in serial.
-They do not when you use OpenMP or OpenCL.
+They do not run in serial when you use OpenMP or OpenCL.
 So do not create temporary arrays inside the equation for these sort of things.
 In general if you need a constant per destination array, add it as a constant to the particle array.
+Also note that you can add properties that have strides (see :ref:`simple_tutorial` and look for "stride").

 Now, if the group containing the equation has ``iterate`` set to True, then the group will be iterated until convergence is attained for all the equations